On regularity properties and approximations of value functions for stochastic differential games in domains: Introduction

-Even though our stochastic differential games are assumed to be uniformly nondegenerate, one of our main results, Theorem \ref{theorem 5.22.1}, is about estimates of the Lipschitz constant {\em independent\/} of the constant of nondegeneracy.
+Even though our stochastic differential games are assumed to be uniformly nondegenerate, one of our main results, Theorem~\ref{theorem 5.22.1}, is about estimates of the Lipschitz constant \emph{independent} of the constant of nondegeneracy.
 The author is not aware of any analytical proof of it.
-The only results similar to the above mentioned one, the author is aware of, are contained in Barles \cite{Ba91}.
-We discuss them in detail in Remark \ref{remark 5.31.4}.
+The only results similar to the one mentioned above that the author is aware of are contained in Barles \cite{Ba91}.
+We discuss them in detail in Remark~\ref{remark 5.31.4}.

-We also prove two estimates which do depend on the constant of nondegeneracy: one is global, Theorem \ref{theorem 5.19.1}, and another is local, Theorem \ref{theorem 6.4.1}.
+We also prove two estimates which do depend on the constant of nondegeneracy: one is global, Theorem~\ref{theorem 5.19.1}, and another is local, Theorem~\ref{theorem 6.4.1}.
 These results are much weaker than the ones in \cite{Tr89}.
 The emphasis here is to show that probabilistic methods can use nondegeneracy in an efficient way.
-Of course, Theorem \ref{theorem 5.22.1} contains Theorem \ref{theorem 5.19.1}, the proof of the latter is given just because it is short, instructive, and requires less machinery.
+Of course, Theorem~\ref{theorem 5.22.1} contains Theorem~\ref{theorem 5.19.1}, the proof of the latter is given just because it is short, instructive and requires less machinery.

-The main results of the paper are stated in Section \ref{section 2.26.3}.
-Section \ref{section 5.29.6} contains their discussion.
-In Section \ref{section 5.20.1} we show that the value function admits very many representations.
-In Section \ref{section 5.20.2} we prove auxiliary results aimed at estimating the difference of value function at close points when different probabilistic representations are taken for those points.
-The result of Section \ref{section 5.20.1} in a very rough form is used in Section \ref{section 5.29.1} to prove Theorem \ref{theorem 5.19.1}.
-In Section \ref{section 6.4.1} we prove Theorem \ref{theorem 6.4.1} about interior estimates.
-A very short Section \ref{section 6.4.2} contains the proof of Theorem \ref{theorem 5.22.1} about estimates independent of the constant of nondegeneracy.
-It is short because the main ideas are given before in Section \ref{section 5.20.1}.
-In the final again short Section \ref{section 6.8.1} we prove Theorem \ref{theorem 6.3.1}.
+The main results of the paper are stated in Section~\ref{section 2.26.3}.
+Section~\ref{section 5.29.6} contains their discussion continued in Section~\ref{section 3.8.1} where we describe some ideas behind our arguments.
+In Section~\ref{section 5.20.1} we show that the value function admits many representations.
+In Section~\ref{section 5.20.2} we prove auxiliary results aimed at estimating the difference of value function at close points when different probabilistic representations are taken for those points.
+The result of Section~\ref{section 5.20.1}, in a very rough form, is used in Section~\ref{section 5.29.1} to prove Theorem~\ref{theorem 5.19.1}.
+In Section~\ref{section 6.4.1} we prove Theorem~\ref{theorem 6.4.1} about interior estimates.
+A very short Section~\ref{section 6.4.2} contains the proof of Theorem~\ref{theorem 5.22.1} about estimates independent of the constant of nondegeneracy.
+It is short because the main ideas have already been given in Section~\ref{section 5.20.1}.
+In the final, and again short, Section~\ref{section 6.8.1} we prove Theorem~\ref{theorem 6.3.1}.

+The author is very grateful to the referees for their comments which helped improve the presentation of this paper.